algesten/str0m/docs/SDP.md

 ### TWCC feedback across m-lines

 str0m assumes `fb_transport_cc` is a per-PT capability shared across the BUNDLE/session.
-If `a=rtcp-fb:<pt> transport-cc` is negotiated for a PT in any m-line, it applies wherever that PT is used.
-We do not model different TWCC feedback capabilities for the same PT in different m-lines, even though SDP can express that distinction.
+For each PT, the first matching remote payload parameters determine whether TWCC feedback is enabled, provided it is enabled locally.
+Later m-lines using that PT do not change the result, even if they advertise different `a=rtcp-fb:<pt> transport-cc` support.
+We do not model that distinction.
 The transport sequence number header extension must still be negotiated on the m-line carrying the RTP packets.
 As with other codec parameters, feedback capabilities are retained when an existing m-line is renegotiated.

 ### Renegotiation and narrowed PT lists